nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Nebraska Traffic Tickets?

-The Nebraska Motor Vehicle Code governs behaviors and practices expected of drivers and other road users in Nebraska.
-When a driver or road user violates these rules, a law enforcement officer or authorized employee of the Department of Motor Vehicles (DMV) will issue an official notice called a “traffic ticket.”
+The Nebraska Motor Vehicle Code outlines the state’s provisions for the expected behaviors and practices of drivers and other road users in Nebraska.
+When a driver or road user violates these rules, a law enforcement officer or authorized employee of the Department of Motor Vehicles (DMV) issues an official notice called a “traffic ticket”.
 A traffic ticket typically contains information regarding the driver, the vehicle involved, the specific offenses, details of its severity, associated penalties, and how to resolve it.
 The tickets that a driver receives are part of a publicly-available driving record.
 The DMV is the official custodian of these records and disseminates them to requesters for a fee.

 What Does a Traffic Citation Mean in Nebraska?